Some Recipes you can make with your fresh beetroot

 Eventually

 Eventually, I had to bite the bullet, or in this case, beetroot and pickle the stuff.
-It really is rather nice!
+It is rather nice!

 Urvashi Roe’s beetroot pasta

-You must try Anneli Faiers of Delicieux’s seriously good warm beetroot, potato and anchovy salad with black olive tapenade dressing.
+You must try Anneli Faiers of Delicieux’s seriously good warm beetroot, potato, and anchovy salad with black olive tapenade dressing.

 Having learned to love borscht, I decided to spice things up a bit with this Indian rasam; a delicious beetroot soup with curry spices.

 Like me, Jeanne Horak-Druiff of Cook Sister wasn’t much of a fan of beetroot.
 Her eureka moment was in roasting and pureeing them as in this gorgeous beetroot risotto.
-14. Why wouldn’t you want to try something as vibrant as this nutty beetroot, nashi pear and carrot salad?
+14. Why wouldn’t you want to try something as vibrant as this nutty beetroot, nashi pear, and carrot salad?
 Advertisement

-Siobhan McGuinness of Vohn’s Vittles makes these wonderful puffed tartletswith beetroot and bramble jam.
+Siobhan McGuinness of Vohn’s Vittles makes these wonderful puffed tartlets with beetroot and bramble jam.

-I love food on a stick, or just as patties; these beetroot and lentil kofta contain middle eastern spices and make perfect party food.
+I love food on a stick, or just as patties; these beetroot and lentil kofta contain Middle Eastern spices and make perfect party food.

 Natalie and Valerie Wong, collectively known as Twinny Dip, poach their beetroot in wine for this sublime salad with gorgonzola and hazelnuts.